-However, even with these niggles, I kept reading because I liked the other characters and I was interested in the premise for the story.
-I think that this book was written with the New Adult audience in mind, you know, young adult but with more adult sexual connotations and scenes which turned out to be too YA for my sensibilities. 😉
+However, even with these niggles, I kept reading because I liked the other characters.
+I was also interested in the premise of the story.
+In my opinion, Mark of Truth was written with the New Adult (NA) audience in mind.
+You know, young adult (YA) but with more adult sexual connotations and scenes.
+However, it still turned out to be too YA for my sensibilities. 😉

-I borrowed this through my Kindle Unlimited subscription, so I may go back and try it again as I said, I thought the paranormal world Ms Knox has created is interesting and I am slightly curious as to how the story will progress but I’ll give it a while before I do.
+I borrowed Mark of Truth through my Kindle Unlimited subscription.
+Therefore, I may go back and try it again someday.
+As I said, the paranormal world Ms Knox has created is interesting.
+I’m also slightly curious as to how the story will progress.
+However, I’ll give it a while before I do. 😉

-Thanks for stopping by and taking the time to read my mini review.
+Thanks for stopping by and taking the time to read my mini-review of Mark of Truth.
 If you like YA or NA, I hope I’ve sparked your interest.

 Bye for now,

 Just in case you didn’t know, here’s a bit of information on what Kindle Unlimited is.

 – Unlimited Access to over 1 Million eBooks

 – Rotating selection of popular magazines

 – Read anytime, on any device with the free Kindle app

 After the 30-day free trial, the monthly subscription applies and members have the option to cancel their subscription any time.